-Types of Goods in transit
+Types of Goods in Transit

-Hazardous goods like acids and highly reactive chemicals can hike your cost of a premium, certain goods that are susceptible to theft can also increase the price of your premium.
+Hazardous goods like acids and highly reactive chemicals can hike your cost of a premium, and certain goods that are susceptible to theft can also increase the price of your premium.

 Value of consignment

-The average value of vehicle along with an estimate of the value of goods carried over the period of the insurance determines what you will pay for premium, the higher the value, the higher the premium.
+The average value of the vehicle along with an estimate of the value of goods carried over the period of the insurance determines what you will pay for the premium, the higher the value, the higher the premium.

 Tip: if you have more than one vehicle, it is usually cheaper to insure them all under a single policy.